roachsinai/vim-pyannotate/README.md

 ## Usage

-1. Cursor on the function that need to be annotated.
+1. Cursor on the function (line defines it) that need to be annotated.
 2. Run `:AnnotatePyFile`.
-3. Follow prompt input parameters function need, no brackets surround.
+3. Follow prompt input only parameters function needed, no brackets surround.

-If you want annotate member function, you should custom a function like [gcd.py](https://github.com/dropbox/pyannotate/blob/master/example/gcd.py).
-Then put cursor on `main` on step 1.
+If you want annotate member function, you should custom a function like [example: gcd.py](https://github.com/dropbox/pyannotate/blob/master/example/gcd.py) before do Step 1.

 For example,